angelalin01/Intent-Extract-NLP-Tasks/README.md

 - To efficiently extract intents, we've identified a few templates that occur repeatedly in input query data; the one most relevant is the "action entity" + "event entity" query template, where in order to properly articulate their customer support needs, customer queries will typically compose of an action entity (usually a verb) followed by an event entity (usually a noun).
 An example is "How do I renew my Microsoft Action Pack" where the action entity is "renew" and "Microsoft Action Pack" is the event entity.

 ## Spell Check
-### See SpellCheck Output Writeup PDF for in-depth explanation.
+See SpellCheck Output Writeup PDF for in-depth explanation. detectaction.py detectevent.py
-detectaction.py
-detectevent.py
 Helper functions include distanceedit.py and suffix.py

 ## Disambiguation
-disambiguation.py (includes coreference resolution, word sense disambiguation)
-### See disambiguation explanation PDF for more in-depth explanation.
+disambiguation.py (includes coreference resolution, word sense disambiguation) See disambiguation explanation PDF for more in-depth explanation.

 ## Natural Language Analysis
+freqDist.py and explore_watson3.py
-### Functions using IBM Watson Natural Language Understanding API and Python NLTK to perform various natural language analysis (frequency of words, semantic roles etc.).
+Functions using IBM Watson Natural Language Understanding API and Python NLTK to perform various natural language analysis (frequency of words, semantic roles etc.).
 See actual python files for explanation of functions.